vrunm/QA_squad_test/README.md

 |RoBERTa  | 6 | 72 |74|

 **Evaluation Method**
 To evaluate our models we use the standard SQuAD performance metrics: Exact Match (EM) score and F1 score.
-For our project, we focus on the EM and F1 scores with respect to the dev set.

 • **Exact Match**: A binary measure of whether the system output matches the ground truth answer exactly.